 - Plan and create your agenda for each workshop in plain language and Easy English. - Create a simple document about the team facilitating the workshop.
-Use photos and include their role in the workshop (e.g., lead facilitator, supporting facilitator, or note taker). - Email the agenda about the facilitation team and any important pre-reading information at least one week before each workshop.
+Use photos and include their workshop roles (e.g., lead facilitator, supporting facilitator, or note taker). - Email the agenda about the facilitation team and any important pre-reading information at least one week before each workshop.
 Make sure your pre-reading information is accessible.
-For example, all pictures and graphs have alt text (see Creating accessible Word and PDF documents for more details). - Think about sending workshop activity instructions before the workshop.
+For example, all pictures and graphs have alt text (go to the VIC government website here for creating accessible Word and PDF documents). - Think about sending workshop activity instructions before the workshop.
 This gives participants a chance to prepare questions and think about ideas.